Sir Rupert Clarke Stakes

 The race has traditionally suited four year olds and up, with only Exceed and Excel in 2003 and Testa Rossa in 1999 winning it as a three year old.

 Another important factor to consider when wagering on the Rupert Clarke Stakes is what barrier the horse is in.
 History tells us that if a horse is drawn wide it will need luck over the first 250m.
+With the last four winners coming from barrier six and below.

 Best Sir Rupert Clarke Bookmakers